 90% of the time, overheating is the main cause.
 Once the Fire Stick device heats up, the Wi-Fi gets affected the most, which is what causes overheating symptoms like loss of connection etc.

 Sometimes you’ll catch the device restarting out of the blue even though the Wi-Fi is still connected.
-Other users report frequent loss of device connectivity as the main symptom of overheating.
+Other users report frequent loss of device connectivity as the main symptom of Amazon Fire TV Stick overheating.

-Either way, one of the indicators that your device is overheating will be a warning sign that flashes on the screen to alert you of the problem.
+Either way, one of the indicators of Firestick overheating fix will be a warning sign that flashes on the screen to alert you of the problem.
 If you manage to fix the situation in a timely manner then you can continue to stream content without your Firestick going into reboot mode.

 Attention: Read before you continue